Siftah/get_iplayer/installation.md

     `$ sudo port install p5-xml-simple p5-mp3-tag p5-mp3-info`

 4. The optional Perl modules to support secure email are not packaged in  MacPorts.
-However, they can be installed with the [CPAN](http://www.cpan.org) client into the MacPorts Perl library.
+However, they can be installed with a [CPAN](http://www.cpan.org) client into the MacPorts Perl library:

     `$ sudo cpan Net::SMTP::SSL Authen::SASL Net::SMTP::TLS::ButMaintained`